 RMP is a cesspool of systematic racism, sexism, ableism, classism, and every other -ism out there.
 While no survey system is without flaws, the opportunity to leave anonymous, deindividualized, consequence-free, emotionally-laden "reviews" of any human is an open invitation for discrimination.
 While the same is true for semester-end course evaluations, the option to submit multiple ratings at any point during the year means more room for flagrance.
 Here are some key findings from the latest literature on systemic racism and sexism in student evaluations.

 Male professors > Female professors

 Male professors are consistently rated more positively than female professors for literally no reason.
 This is true across all disciplines and levels.
-In an experiment, students took the exact same online course.
+In a cleverly controlled experiment, students took the exact same online course.
 At the end of the course, they were told that the professor was male or female.
-Despite having the EXACT same course with the EXACT same automated emails, students gave the "male" professor higher ratings on all qualities.
+Despite having the EXACT same course with the EXACT same automated emails, students still gave the "male" professor higher ratings on all qualities.

 Critically, the students rated both "instructors" as great; but still, the "male" instructor was rewarded more.
 This disparity can be observed in many cultural facets outside of academia as well.

 Specifically (from MacNell et al):